sophiamjiali/aml-integrated-omics-pipeline/README.md

 # Integrative Analysis of Molecular Subtypes in Acute Myeloid Leukemia

 An R-based pipeline for integrated differential analysis of DNA methylation and RNA-seq data in acute myeloid leukemia (AML).
+Completed on behalf of Sadreyev Labs at Massachusetts General Hospital and Harvard Medical School under PI Dr. Ruslan Sadreyev.

 ## Table of Contents
 - [Project Overview](#project-overview)